markgomer/Link-Shortener-Go/README.md

-# Link shortener in Golang
+# WIP Link shortener in Golang